Coconino County Map

 Coconino County is home to the Grand Canyon National Park, the San Francisco

-Peaks, Oak Creek Canyon, Sedona, Sunset Crater and other national monuments, and Lake Powell, in
+Peaks, Oak Creek Canyon, Sedona, Sunset Crater National Monument, and Lake Powell, in

 addition to the South of Flagstaff area.